nnehdi/oridati/README.md

 # Data Origami

 Data Origami is going to be a minimal python tool for designing data model and exposing it via API at the speed of light.
-The magic happens behind the scene leveraging the power of Generative Language Models.
+It uses LLM to generate the data model (.prisma) based on user requirements, then it will Python Prisma library and Fast API to dynamically create the API to serve the data.

 ```
 Let's get started!
 What is the focus of your data model?
 Which entities or users do you want to focus on?